circleci/circleci-docs/src-api/source/includes/_overview.md

 curl https://circleci.com/api/v1.1/me -H "Accept: application/json" -H "Circle-Token: <circle-token>"
 ```

 If no accept header is specified (or it is empty), CircleCI will return the data in a Clojure EDN format.
-To recieve the data as nicely formatted JSON, include any value for the `Accept` header (e.g `text/plain`).
+To receive the data as nicely formatted JSON, include any value for the `Accept` header (e.g `text/plain`).
 If you prefer to receive compact JSON with no whitespace or comments, use `application/json` as the `Accept` header.

 ## Getting Started